Top 10 Steps to Increase Business Cybersecurity Today

 1. Purchase High-Quality Antivirus Software

 The critical step in implementing cybersecurity is purchasing suitable software.
-One of the first software to purchase is an antivirus software.
+One of the first pieces of software to purchase is antivirus software.

 2. Protect Servers with A Firewall